 Most books fall into this first category, by and large.
 As a reader, you kind of know there must be a different language in the story, especially if the story takes place in a made-up world.
-Even if your story is a futuristic sci/fi tale, based on our real Universe, the chance that an exact replica of a human language might show up somewhere else in the galaxy is close to zero.
+Even if your story is a futuristic sci/fi tale based on our real Universe, the chance that a replica of a human language might show up somewhere else in the galaxy is close to zero.
 Just look at our own world: countries just miles away speak completely different languages.

-So, as a reader, you know that must be the case, but nobody tells you about it and you probably don’t care.
+So, as a reader, you know that must be the case, but nobody tells you about it, and you probably don’t care.

 New Language, Little Details